Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [YamlDotNet](https://github.com/aaubry/YamlDotNet) - A .NET library for YAML.

 ## Testing
-* [xunit](https://github.com/xunit/xunit) - A free, open source, community-focused unit testing tool for the .NET Framework.
+* [GenFu](https://github.com/MisterJames/GenFu) - A library you can use to generate realistic test data.
+* [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test.
 * [moq.netcore](https://github.com/aspnet/moq4/tree/netcore) - A most popular and friendly mocking framework for .NET.
+* [MyTested.AspNetCore.Mvc](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc) - A fluent testing
+  framework for ASP.NET Core MVC.
 * [SpecFlow](https://github.com/techtalk/SpecFlow) - A pragmatic BDD solution for .NET.
 It uses the Gherkin specification language and integrates to Visual Studio. `only works for 4.5.x`
-* [MyTested.AspNetCore.Mvc](https://github.com/ivaylokenov/MyTested.AspNetCore.Mvc) - A fluent testing
-  framework for ASP.NET Core MVC.
 * [TestStack.BDDfy](https://github.com/TestStack/TestStack.BDDfy) - A BDDfy is the simplest BDD framework EVER!
-* [GenFu](https://github.com/MisterJames/GenFu) - A library you can use to generate realistic test data.
+* [xunit](https://github.com/xunit/xunit) - A free, open source, community-focused unit testing tool for the .NET Framework.

 ## Web Framework
 * [ReactJS.NET](https://github.com/reactjs/React.NET) - .NET library for JSX compilation and server-side rendering of React components.